Your shopping basket

 • No restrictions on esterified and hydrogenated oils

-• Palm oil derivatives banned from January1, 2015: oOlution is delighted to see that an organic label is finally taking a stand against palm oil and its devastating effects.
+• Palm oil derivatives banned from January1, 2015: we at oOlution are delighted to see that an organic label is finally taking a stand against palm oil and its devastating effects.

-• Natural raw materials must be organically produced whenever available
+• Natural raw materials must be sourced from organic farming whenever available.

-• Ingredients of chemical origin are tolerated only if no available organic ingredient can replace their function.
+• Chemical ingredients are only tolerated if no organic ingredient is available that can replace their function.

-• Dyes, perfumes, antioxidants, preservatives, oils and other petrochemical derivatives (silicones, kerosene) are prohibited.
+• Colorants, fragrances, antioxidants, preservatives, oils, and other petrochemical derivatives (silicones, paraffin) are prohibited.

 • PVC and EPS packaging prohibited

-• Guidelines for water management, use of renewable energies, control of waste and discharges, and improved transport.
+• Guidelines relating to water management, the use of renewable energies, waste and emissions control, and transport improvements

 • No restrictions on the maximum percentage of synthetic ingredients